Back to Home

 66121 Saarbrücken, Germany

-You can reach our data protection officer at the above address or by email at hello@hezo-cycling.com
+You can reach our data protection officer at the address above or by email at info@hezo-cycling.com

-Recipient / transfer of data
+Recipients / Disclosure of data

-2. Data collection with legitimate interest
+2. Data collection based on legitimate interest

 Access data (server log files)

-We are obligated by data protection law to ensure the integrity and availability of our IT systems.
-To ensure this, the following data is logged based on a balancing of interests (Article 6 (1) (f) GDPR):
+We are legally obligated under data protection law to ensure the integrity and availability of our IT systems.
+To guarantee this, the following data is logged based on a balancing of interests (Article 6(1)(f) GDPR):

 • Operating system of the calling computer

-• Browser version of the accessing computer
+• Browser version of the requesting computer

 • Name of the retrieved file